wagtail/wagtail/docs/advanced_topics/deploying.rst

 Static files
 ++++++++++++

 As with all Django projects, static files are not served by the Django application server in production (i.e. outside of the ``manage.py runserver`` command); these need to be handled separately at the web server level.
-See `Django's documentation on deploying static files <https://docs.djangoproject.com/en/stable/howto/static-files/deployment/>`_.
+See :doc:`Django's documentation on deploying static files <django:howto/static-files/deployment>`.

 The JavaScript and CSS files used by the Wagtail admin frequently change between releases of Wagtail - it's important to avoid serving outdated versions of these files due to browser or server-side caching, as this can cause hard-to-diagnose issues.
-We recommend enabling `ManifestStaticFilesStorage <https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#manifeststaticfilesstorage>`_ in the ``STATICFILES_STORAGE`` setting - this ensures that different versions of files are assigned distinct URLs.
+We recommend enabling :class:`~django.contrib.staticfiles.storage.ManifestStaticFilesStorage` in the ``STATICFILES_STORAGE`` setting - this ensures that different versions of files are assigned distinct URLs.

 Cloud storage
 +++++++++++++

-Wagtail follows `Django's conventions for managing uploaded files <https://docs.djangoproject.com/en/stable/topics/files/>`_, and can be configured to store uploaded images and documents on a cloud storage service such as Amazon S3; this is done through the `DEFAULT_FILE_STORAGE <https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-DEFAULT_FILE_STORAGE>`_ setting in conjunction with an add-on package such as `django-storages <https://django-storages.readthedocs.io/>`_.
+Wagtail follows :doc:`Django's conventions for managing uploaded files <django:topics/files>`, and can be configured to store uploaded images and documents on a cloud storage service such as Amazon S3; this is done through the `DEFAULT_FILE_STORAGE <https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-DEFAULT_FILE_STORAGE>`_ setting in conjunction with an add-on package such as `django-storages <https://django-storages.readthedocs.io/>`_.
 Be aware that setting up remote storage will not entirely offload file handling tasks from the application server - some Wagtail functionality requires files to be read back by the application server.
 In particular, documents are served through a Django view in order to enforce permission checks, and original image files need to be read back whenever a new resized rendition is created.

 Note that the django-storages Amazon S3 backends (``storages.backends.s3boto.S3BotoStorage`` and ``storages.backends.s3boto3.S3Boto3Storage``) **do not correctly handle duplicate filenames** in their default configuration.
 When using these backends, ``AWS_S3_FILE_OVERWRITE`` must be set to ``False``.